hushyangqing/FTRag/README.md

 ```

 ### parameters
 Since our testing is in local computer, we set the dataset size to 1000 to see whether the algorithm work or not.
 We can change the dataset size accordingly.
+Besides, in our code, only last two layers is tuning.
+You can change it also.

 change the train_size, val_size in FT.py
     def load_and_process_data(